Lesson 78: Handel Sonata in A minor, HWV 362 — Adagio, Allegro, and Whole-Work Assembly

 - Handel: Sonata in F major, HWV 369 — Grave

-When the complete HWV 362 plays end-to-end with intentional rests between movements, audible affect contrast across the four, and a recording you would let a friend hear — and you can speak to the differences between this sonata and HWV 360 — move on to Lesson 79.
+When the complete HWV 362 plays end-to-end with audible affect contrast across the four movements, move on to Lesson 79.